What a Lemon Tree Taught Me About the Life I Take for Granted

 The lemon trees in the title are not incidental.

-There is something deliberate about choosing that image — lemon trees that grow through rubble, that fruit in seasons indifferent to everything happening around them.
+Lemon trees grow through rubble.
+They fruit in seasons indifferent to everything happening around them.
 Katouh uses them to say something about hope that I find more honest than most things written on the subject: hope is not a feeling that arrives.
 It is something you tend.
 Even when you're exhausted.
 Even when tending it feels absurd.

 "It reminds me that as long as the lemon trees grow, hope will never die."